 So, we have to begin this article with the caveat that, when we talk about getting a good piano “for the money,” we are also in a sense cutting out some of the more higher quality instruments.
 But that is certainly okay, as you’ll notice that there are still a lot of great options available to you.

-And below, please take a look at some of the best selling digital pianos currently available on Amazon, and ones we think are great values for the money:
+And below, please take a look at some of the best selling digital pianos currently available online, and ones we think are great values for the money:

 Best Digital Pianos under $300